vegaprotocol/vega.xyz/content/_index.md

   link = "background#published-papers"

   [[linkblocks.links]]
+  title = "Conference talks"
-  title = "What people are saying" link = "background#what-people-are-saying"
+  link = "background#conference-talks"

 [[linkblocks]]
   title = "Use"
   link = "use"

   [[linkblocks.links]]
-  title = "What can I do with Vega today?" link = "use#what-can-i-do-with-vega-today"
+  title = "What can I do with Vega?" link = "use#what-can-i-do-with-vega-today"

   [[linkblocks.links]]